Gaurav075/Chat-App/README.md

-Made with ❤️ by Anirudha Chaudhary
+Made with ❤️ by Gaurav Gupta